Terms of business agreement

 Interest on client money

 We may earn interest on cash amounts held and may benefit from foreign exchange differentials and returns on segregated designated investments.
-These cash amounts can include premiums and claims amount due to insurers and/or clients.
+These cash amounts can include premiums and claims amounts due to insurers and/or clients.
 As permitted by MAS, any such interest or investment returns before the agreed credit period with insurers shall belong to us and we shall not be required to account for it to you.

 Payment to third parties